treiff86/shitters-terminal/README.md

 1. 📖 The Lore / Info Tab (Rebranding of image_20abe5.png)

-Explore the deep inner workings of the Proof-of-Poop (PoP) consensus mechanism.
+Explore the deep inner workings of the Proof-of-Poop (PoP) consensus mechanism on Shitcore.
 Read about the revolutionary Dump-to-Earn micro-economy where validator-coordinated exit events, catastrophic toilet-drains, and retail frontrunning are celebrated as active economic drivers.

 2. 📈 Live Markets & Dynamic Orderbook

 Real-time Charting Canvas: Watch live candles generate on the fly.
 Switch intervals ($1\text{m}$, $5\text{m}$, $1\text{H}$) or take matters into your own hands using the manual PUMP IT and DUMP IT whale market overrides.

-Dynamic Orderbook: Bids and asks actively fluctuate, showing order placements from Pre-Teen Profit Snipers, Solana Frontrun MEVs, and Gullible Discord Moderators.
+Dynamic Orderbook: Bids and asks actively fluctuate, showing order placements from Pre-Teen Profit Snipers, Solana Frontrun MEVs, and Gullible Discord Moderators on the Shitcore L1.

 Mock Exchange Terminal: Swap your mock USDT for USDSHT.
 Try to click sell—our anti-paper-hand bytecode lock will gracefully fail your transaction to keep you holding!